-Identification of the original error and the reasons for its compounding are possible using the transaction cognition model.
+The general case.
+We note that identification of the original error and the reasons for its compounding are possible using the transaction cognition model.
 The original error occurred when native peoples were economically sidelined.
 Because G1 was based upon the acquisition of natural resources, the colonialist model was necessarily geared toward the exploitation of colonies.
 Thus, the people side of economic development was vastly under considered, as was manifest by the sweatshops of the industrial revolution, or by the economic marginalization of native peoples.
 The short-sightedness of this error and its compounding negative consequences are still begin being felt throughout the world-especially as G2 replaces the Cold War system as the dominant transacting system on the planet (Friedman, 2000).
-It turns out that G2 is vastly larger than G1, and that rather than having natural resources at the wealth creating core, that it is now people within the knowledge economy that are the key factor in economic development.
+It turns out that G2 is vastly larger than G1, and that rather than natural resources at the wealth creating core, that it is now people, within the knowledge economy that are the key factor in economic development.

-Thus, the earlier marginalizations under the first globalization system and its aftermath system, the Cold War, turn out to have created-due to the sheer size of G2-one of the greatest economic setbacks in the history of the world, not just for native peoples in NWBC, but for ethnic/ indigenous populations worldwide.
-In the general case, then, the opportunity costs of G1 thinking are thus enormous, whether it is from ethnic wars, cultural revolutions, the marginalization of women, or reserve systems for native peoples.
-Under the new rules of G2, any mind that is under or uneducated creates inevitable negative consequences for economic development.
+Thus, the earlier marginalizations under the first globalization system and its aftermath system, the Cold War, turn out to have created-due to the sheer size of G2-the greatest economic setbacks in the history of the world.
+The opportunity costs of G1 thinking are thus enormous, whether it is from ethnic wars, cultural revolutions, the marginalization of women, or reserve systems for native peoples.
+Under the new rules of G2, any mind that is under or uneducated creates inevitable negative consequences for economic development as we have defined it.